A cosmic project: Chardin

 Even though a formal cause of sainthood has not been opened for Teilhard, the widespread respect accorded him as a spiritual teacher seems to us to justify an exception to custom being made in his case as well, for designation as a doctor.
 This is especially timely with a pope such as Francis, one who is a Jesuit, one who was a scientist (a chemist), and one who has shown himself open to change where it is healthy for the future of the church.

 So I have been inviting my friends and participants in my workshops and retreats on Teilhard to consider signing a petition asking Pope Francis to declare Teilhard a doctor of the church.

 This petition was composed by members of Cosmos and Creation, an annual conference on science and religion largely inspired by the work of Teilhard, which has been held each spring at Loyola University Maryland for the last 35 years.
-These conferences were originally begun under the leadership of two noted Teilhard scholars, Jesuit Fr.
-James F. Salmon, and the late Jesuit Fr.
+These conferences were started under the leadership of two noted Teilhard scholars, Jesuit Fr.
+James F. Salmon and the late Jesuit Fr.
 Thomas M. King, to encourage scientists to think more deeply about the intersection between science and religion.

 I invite you to join us in signing the petition and to pass the word along to others who might be interested.

 His fidelity to the Jesuit order as well as to his commitment to his priestly vocation despite the struggles that he had with the church are indicative of his profound commitment to the cosmic Christ.

 To honor my friend Teilhard in this way would be a fitting tribute to one who was so committed to updating the church's approach to scientific knowledge that he chose to suffer exile and ill health rather than abandon the Jesuits, the church or his call from God.
 I hope you will join me.